SNAPP TEAM:African Swine Fever in South-East Asia

 OUR APPROACH: This working group brings together experts from across the region to collaboratively develop technical assistance materials to support an improved management plan to mitigate ASF’s impacts in wild pig species.
 The group will assist in the creation of low-cost and replicable surveillance systems to detect and control the disease; best practices and communications to increase multi-sectoral recognition; and complete a Red List re-assessment of one wild pig species in South-East Asia.
 Through the engagement of community partners, the group will develop technical assistance to test and equip stakeholders with new tools, technologies and approaches, ultimately capturing lessons learned in a science-based ASF management plan.

-Team Status: NEW
+Team Status: ONGOING

 Team Critical Challenge: Social Innovations